ihommani/blog_source/content/technical/javaslang.md

 ### Try
 In java, lambdas cannot throw checked exceptions.
-Javaslang offers a specific data structure to wrap call to specific function.
+Javaslang offers a specific data structure to wrap lambdas that may fail in error.

 ### Option
 In java8 we have optionals.